UIUC-iSchool-DataViz/fall2018/week01/lecture01.md

  * What types of data do we visualize?
  * How do we visualize?

+notes:
+We're going to start out at a very high-level, discussing why we choose to visualize versus other types of representation, what types of data, and how we might do it.

 ---

 # Why?

 (Or rather, why _wouldn't_ we visualize?)

+notes:
+Not everything suits itself to visualization -- and part of the reason for that is the necessary reductionism that visualization can require.

 ---